 So you spend lots of time searching for alphabet activities on Pinterest, but it feels like you're always looking for that elusive activity that's finally going to make letter sounds stick.

 “My son gets mixed up when I show him more than one letter.
 He also confuses lowercase and uppercase letters and letter names and letter sounds.
 I’m already going super slow, and repeating the same letter activity is getting really boring.”

 The worst part is when you start to worry that your child is falling behind because of this struggle to learn letters.
 You might even catch yourself thinking…

 I know that you just want to do everything possible to help your preschooler get ready for learning to read.
 So let’s fix this, ok?

-It’s easy to skip a step or get sidetracked with random alphabet activities when don’t have a roadmap to show you the big picture.
+It’s easy to skip a step or get sidetracked with random alphabet activities when don’t have a roadmap to show you the steps for teaching phonics at home.

 You end up trying to piece it together yourself based on alphabet activities that you find on Pinterest.

 It's so much easier when you know the learning sequence from pre-reading to early reading and you can clearly see what your child needs to focus on right now!